anonymous530/LHFAT/readme.md

 *A repository that implements LHFAT.

 ## What is in this repository?
-+ An implementation of LHFAT with for CIFAR10, CIFAR100 and ImageNet.
++ An implementation of LHFAT for CIFAR10, CIFAR100 and ImageNet.